-To provide additional evidence that the US occupation zone was not a more attractive place to live just after the occupation period, we examine the adjustment processes in population growth and employment shares in the first years after the occupation in Table 5.
-In Panel A, we look at population adjustments across the border between the 1945-1949 French and US occupation zones just after the occupation period.
-The result in column (1) indicates that between 1949 and 1951, the population grew about 5% more slowly on the former US side of the 1945-1949 border.
+To provide additional evidence that the US occupation zone was not a more attractive place to live just after the occupation period, we examine the adjustment processes in population growth and employment shares in the first years after the occupation in Table 6.
+In Panel A, we look at population adjustments across the border between the 1945-49 French and US occupation zones just after the occupation period.24 The result in column (1) indicates that between 1949 and 1951, the population grew about 5% more slowly on the former US side of the 1945-49 border.
 We see this as consistent with the idea that due to the arrival of refugees in the US zone, housing conditions were relatively crowded compared to the French zone at the end of the occupation period and this disadvantage was not (yet) compensated for by higher incomes.
-In column (2) we examine population growth between 1950 and 1960.
+In column (2)we examine population growth between 1950 and 1960.
 In contrast to what would be expected if the former US occupation zone had been a more attractive place to live than the former French zone in the 1950s, population growth was similar across the former occupation-zone border.
-In column (3) we analyze the settlements in 1960 of refugees from East Germany-founded in 1949 in the Soviet occupation zone-along the 1945-1949 occupation-zone border.
-There is no spatial discontinuity in refugee settlement, which again indicates that living conditions across the former border were similar in the 1950s.
+In column (3) we analyze the settlements in 1960 of refugees from East Germany-founded in 1949 in the Soviet occupation zone-along the 1945-49 occupation-zone border.25 There is no spatial discontinuity in refugee settlement, which again indicates that living conditions across the former border were similar in the 1950s.

-Table 5, Panel B examines changes in the share of manufacturing in employment in manufacturing & agriculture.
+Table 6, Panel B examines changes in the share of manufacturing in employment in manufacturing & agriculture.
 Column (1) looks at the period from before WWII to 1950.
-Manufacturing grew faster on the US side of the 1945-1949 border.
+Manufacturing grew faster on the US side of the 1945-49 border.
 This is consistent with the observation by historians that few refugees ended up in agriculture, even among those who worked in agriculture before WWII (Grosser, 2006).
-However, as can be seen in column (2), in the 1950s it was the former French side that experienced faster manufacturing growth.
-These results do not change when we control for industry dismantling.
-This stands in contrast to what would be expected if by the end of the occupation period, the French zone had become a less efficient place for manufacturing in 1936 than the French occupation zone.
-The figure on the right makes an (imperfect) adjustment for differences in the number of workers using data on employment in industry and handicrafts from Vonyó (2018).
-This adjustment is potentially important because the arrival of refugees in the 1945-1949 US occupation zone led to faster employment growth in the US than in the French occupation zone.
-The adjustment is imperfect since pre-WWII employment in Vonyó (2018) is for 1939 and post-WWII employment is for 1950, while the corresponding production data is for 1936 and 1949 respectively.
-The right part of Appendix Figure D4 shows that, after the employment adjustments, it is the French zone that is a few percentage points closer to its 1936 level than the Bizone.
+However, as can be seen in column (2), in the 1950s it was the former French side that experienced faster manufacturing growth.26 These results do not change when we control for industry dismantling.
+This stands in contrast to what would be expected if by the end of the occupation period, the French zone had become a less efficient place for manufacturing than the US zone.
+Column (3) shows that between 1960 and 1970, the difference in